Tsinghua Bamboo Slips: Discovery, conservation and publication

 The Tsinghua Bamboo Strips (TBS) were donated to Tsinghua University in July 2008 by an alumnus of the university.
 The precise location(s) and date(s) of the illicit excavation that yielded the strips remain(s) unknown.
 An article in the Guangming Daily named the donor as Zhao Weiguo (赵伟国), and stated that the texts were purchased at "a foreign auction", Neither the name of the auction house, nor the location or sum involved in the transaction was mentioned.
 Li Xueqin, the director of the conservation and research project, has stated that the wishes of the alumnus to maintain his identity secret will be respected.

 Similarities with previous discoveries, such as the manuscripts from the Guodian tomb, indicate that the TBS came from a mid-to-late Warring States Period (480–221BC) tomb in the region of China culturally dominated at that time by the Chu state.
 A single radiocarbon date (305±30BC) and the style of ornament on the accompanying box are in keeping with this conclusion.
 By the time they reached the university, the strips were badly affected by mold.
-Conservation work on the strips was carried out, and a Center for Excavated Texts Research and Preservation was established at Tsinghua on April 25, 2009.
+Conservation work on the strips was carried out, and a Center for Excavated Texts Research and Preservation (出土文献研究与保护中心) was established at Tsinghua on April 25, 2009.
 There are 2388 strips altogether in the collection, including a number of fragments.

 A series of articles discussing the TBS, intended for an educated but non-specialist Chinese audience, appeared in the Guangming Daily during late 2008 and 2009.
-The first volume of texts (photographic reproductions, transcriptions, and commentary) was published by the Tsinghua team in 2010.
-The series is scheduled to have a total of 18 volumes, with the latest volume 13 forthcoming in December 2023.
-A series of studies and publications are appearing in the series The Tsinghua University Warring States Bamboo Manuscripts: Studies and Translations《清華大學藏戰國竹簡》研究与英译, edited by Huang Dekuang 黃德寬 and Edward Shaughnessy.
+The first volume of texts (photographic reproductions, transcriptions, and commentary) was published by the Tsinghua team in 2010, with the series scheduled to have a total of 18 volumes.
+A series of studies and publications are appearing in the series The Tsinghua University Warring States Bamboo Manuscripts: Studies and Translations《清華大學藏戰國竹簡》研究与英译, edited by Huang Dekuang (黃德寬) and Edward Shaughnessy.